 Try Deepsea Fishing in Cabo San Lucas

-Cabo San Lucas is known as the “Marlin Capital of the World,” and you don’t need to be an experienced angler to try your hand at sports fishing.
+Cabo San Lucas is known as the “Marlin Capital of the World,” you don’t need to be an experienced angler to try sports fishing.
 Giant Marlins are “catch and release” to ensure their numbers remain for others to enjoy.

-But Marlin isn’t the only fish prominent in the area.
-Guests can catch yellowtail, snapper, wahoo, dorado, Mahi Mahi, and swordfish.
+But Marlin isn’t the only fish popular in the area.
+Guests can also catch yellowtail, snapper, wahoo, dorado, mahi mahi, and swordfish.

-Multiple companies offer excursions, and some will clean your catch for a restaurant to cook.
-On the ride back to the marina, giant sea lions often hop aboard the boats in search of an easy meal.
+Multiple companies offer excursions; some will clean your catch for a restaurant to cook.
+On the ride back to the marina, giant sea lions often hop aboard the boats for an easy meal.
 Since the staff feeds them, the animals have become accustomed to fast food.

 Parasail With A Friend in Cabo San Lucas